 So anyway, it attracted more and more, and then I got involved with these students.
 We had so many kids in these high schools, and they had their own issues, and helped them get organized.
 I was their advisor, and helped them get organized, and they began to – they had already struck, on their own, at Northern High School.
 Chuck Cole.
 And so we – we incorporated them and gave them the support – a place to meet, newsletters, they did a newsletter, the group was called the Black United Front – the Black Student United Front.
 But it was a good time for organizing.

 WW: Can you talk about the transformation of DRUM into the League of Revolutionary Black Workers?

 MH: Well, we had all these components that developed.
 There was the newspaper, there were the read – we printed, published pamphlets and books – there was – we were involved with the fight over the decentralization of schools with Coleman Young.
 We had the Black Student United Front.
 We had groups at Chrysler Eldon, Dodge Main, we had a group at Ford, and I personally was involved in helping organize the welfare workers organization.
 Welfare workers were not in a union, and we formed the welfare workers organization.
-They eventually ended up in [unintelligible] but we got 'em organized.
+They eventually ended up in AFSCME [American Federation of State, County and Municipal Employees] but we got them organized.
 I personally was involved in organizing the secretaries at Wayne State.
 And we did a lot of that kind of stuff.
 Helped unions – groups trying to get organized.
 We were involved in an attempt to organize Ford Hospital, but it failed.
-It failed every time, 'cause the ethnic makeup over there.
-Latinos, I'm told, Filipinos are not interested in unions.
+It failed every time, because the ethnic makeup over there.
+Filipinos, I'm told, Filipinos are not interested in unions.
+Have no history.
 I guess Ford terrorizes them.